Floorp-Projects/Floorp/docs/code-quality/lint/linters/eslint.rst

 Configuration
 -------------

-The ESLint mozilla-central integration uses a blacklist to exclude certain directories from being linted.
+The ESLint mozilla-central integration uses a skip list to exclude certain directories from being linted.
 This lives in ``topsrcdir/.eslintignore``.
 If you don't wish your directory to be linted, it must be added here.